auth0/docs/articles/api-auth/dynamic-client-registration.md

 Now that you have a Client ID and Secret, you can configure your application to authenticate users with Auth0.

-We will go through a simple example, that shows how to call an API from a client-side web app, using the [Implicit Grant](/api-auth/tutorials/implicit-grant).
+We will go through a simple example, that shows how to call an API from a client-side web app, using the [Single-Page Login Flow](/flows/guides/single-page-login-flow/call-api-using-single-page-login-flow).
 For a list of tutorials on how to authenticate and authorize users, based on your application type, see the [API Authorization](/api-auth) page.

 First, you need to configure your application to send the user to the authorization URL: